ga4gh/refget/docs/README.md

 - Refget standards also specify **retrieval APIs**, providing a mechanism for retrieving a sequence or collection if you have its identifier.
 - Refget sequence collections also provides a programmatic approach to assessing compatibility among sequence collections.

+For more information about use cases, see the [use cases section of the sequence collections specification](seqcol.md#use-cases).

+## How do the standards work together?

 This image shows how the Refget Sequences standard is used by the Sequence Collections standard.
 First, sequences are digested to yield a deterministic identifier.
 These sequence identifiers are then used, together with their names, to create an identifier for a collection.

 <figure>